Overall Score 6 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Having a value of IPX4, the Marshall Minor III's rating is read as, the first value of X denotes that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IPX4, the Marshall Minor III's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the Marshall Minor III, JLab Go Air have a rating of IP44 meaning that

 they are protected against objects greater than 1.0mm such as wire